TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 <a id="dashboard"></a>
 ## Dashboard
 The Dashboard page graphically presents various cluster-level statistics that can be used to monitor the current health status of a cluster.
 The statistics on the dashboard page can be set to automatically update after every five seconds.
-If you want to turn on the auto-refresh, use the **Auto Refresh** switch that is provided on the upper-right corner.
+If you want to turn off the auto-refresh, use the **Auto Refresh** switch that is provided on the upper-right corner.
 ![](../Images/AutoRefresh-is-ON.png)

 You can view the total number of physical CPU cores present in your cluster on the top-right side of the page.